 I share some of the practices, projects and learnings we had with fellow futurists, one post at a time.
-Let’s start with the project IFTF invited us to do: ‘Make Your First Post-Pandemic Forecast’ through the lens of ‘the four patterns of change to watch‘, that the host of this course, Jane McGonigal dived deep.
+Let’s start with the project IFTF invited us to: ‘Make Your First Post-Pandemic Forecast’ through the lens of ‘the four patterns of change to watch‘ that the host of this course, Jane McGonigal dived deep into.

 Distributed Learning Futures

 People in my network tend to shift from public social networks to private communities of practice and learning communities to keep learning, sensemaking and improving as they feel more seen and heard in a psychology safety environment.